Changing the narrative: A shift in tone for first period stories

 — Rahab Wanjiru, Teacher

-The impact of this project isn’t only to teach menstrual hygiene management and nutritional choices.
+The impact of this project isn’t only to teach menstrual health management and nutritional choices.
 At its core, it aims to increase an adolescent’s self esteem so they can feel empowered to take care of themselves and use that confidence to know that they have the freedom to make their own decisions to improve their health.

 This is something that Maxmillan relates to as a participant in the program.
 She says she feels at ease discussing menstruation with her peers and teachers.
 She’s learned about the importance of eating foods rich in iron, dietary diversity, lessons about menstrual hygiene management, personal hygiene management, physical activity and general wellbeing.
 “I have improved knowledge and self esteem,” she shares.